davidorgill/slate-catalog/incubator/check-mk/check-mk/README.md

 `tar -zxvf <your_checkmk-rawedition-1.5.tar.gz>`

 Now that you have downloaded the source code you are ready to start check-mk's walk through for [Monitoring Kubernetes](https://checkmk.com/cms_monitoring_kubernetes.html).
-Again, make sure to refer to the guidelines to simply the process.
+Again, make sure to refer to the guidelines below to simply the process.

 **Additional guidelines for setting up Check-mk:**

+The rbac.yaml file with be found in the check-mk-raw-1.5.0p19.cre/doc/treasures/kubernetes directory.
+Not the one it lists on the walk-through.

+In section 2.4.
+Adding a Kubernetes-Cluster to the Monitoring you will be putting in a password token.
+The documentation doesn't specify to to click the Port button, but it is necessary to do so, otherwise the cluster can not be accessed.
+Make sure to define the port as 6443.

+After defining the port and saving the password token you need to add a host.
+You are going to be adding the kubernetes cluster to your monitoring topology.
+To accomplish this go to "WATO" in the left side bar and click "Hosts".
+Once there click "Create new host".
+The host name is the IP adress that the cluster is running on. you can get this information by running the command: `kubectl cluster-info`.
+Make sure to leave the port number off since it was already definied in the rule.
+In the "Data Sources" portion check the "Check_MK Agent".
+Now click "Save & go the Services" at the bottom of the page.
+At this point you will now recognize the services offered by check-mk on your cluster.

+Determine which services you would like to monitor and click the "Monitor" button at the top.
+The changes you have made have not been saved and applied to your monitoring topology as a whole.
+To do this you need to click the "changes" button at the top with a warning sign.
+It will indicate the number of changes you have made. it is important to click "Activate affected" or your changes will not be monitored.